wp-plugins/nextgen-facebook/readme.txt

 == Upgrade Notice ==

-= 6.1-DEV-1 =
+= 6.1-DEV-3 =

-* Added an 'og:locale' meta tag, a character counter for the Post / Page custom description (Pro version), a custom Video URL for Posts and Pages (Pro Version), and Tweet field for Posts and Pages (Pro version), and moved most informational text to popup tooltips.
+* Added an 'og:locale' meta tag, a character counter for the Post / Page custom description (Pro version), a custom Video URL for Posts and Pages (Pro Version), and Tweet field for Posts and Pages (Pro version), moved most informational text to popup tooltips.

 = 6.0 =